railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 	sent for packing.
 	If the product's type is Service, Open ERP's scheduler will create a task in the project management system,
-	or create a subcontract purchase order if the product's Procure Method is Make to Order.
+	or create a subcontract purchase order if the product's Procurement Method is Make to Order.

 	Invoicing after delivery does as it says: invoicing for the services when the tasks have been closed.